pranavmarjara/MedMaster/replit.md

 ## Overview

 This is a modern web application for VibeyBot-powered medical diagnostic and triage support designed to assist clinicians.
-The system uses an advanced JSON-based medical intelligence brain to provide deterministic data synthesis, ranked diagnosis lists with confidence levels, risk stratification, and red-flag alerts for urgent conditions.
+The system uses an advanced AI medical intelligence engine to provide deterministic data synthesis, ranked diagnosis lists with confidence levels, risk stratification, and red-flag alerts for urgent conditions.
 Built with a focus on explainability and trust, the application features a clean medical dashboard interface with comprehensive patient intake forms, diagnostic analysis, and detailed reporting capabilities.

 ## User Preferences